Analysis | Sen. Schumer could be the second-biggest winner in the election — or relegated to perennial political bridesmaid

 But if Democrats hit the trifecta — a Joe Biden victory with control of the House and Senate — Schumer will become the focal point of the battle over how ambitious they need to be.

-The immediate will-he-won’t-he speculation will focus on abolishing the legislative filibuster, so a more robust agenda can pass on a simple majority rather than a 60-vote supermajority needed to end debate on most bills.
+The immediate will-he-won’t-he speculation will focus on abolishing the legislative filibuster so a more robust agenda can pass on a simple majority rather than a 60-vote supermajority needed to end debate on most bills.

 And all of this will come under the intense scrutiny of his own 2022 reelection bid as Empire State liberals agitate for a primary challenge on Schumer’s left, with all eyes on young democratic socialist Rep. Alexandria Ocasio-Cortez.

-Activists have distrusted Schumer since his 2005-2008 tenure as chairman of the Democratic Senatorial Campaign Committee, when he raised large dollars from Wall Street.
+Activists have distrusted Schumer since his 2005-to-2008 tenure as chairman of the Democratic Senatorial Campaign Committee, when he raised large dollars from Wall Street.

 But longtime observers of the Brooklynite hear the sound of a senator trying to live up to the “Jewish LBJ” nickname that a former colleague gave him early last decade.